FNALssi/spack-mpd/doc/Helpers.md

 - any URL to a Git repository.

 > [!WARNING]
-> 1. When using `spack mpd git-clone <repository name>`, the cloned repository
+> When using `spack mpd git-clone <repository name>`, the cloned repository
 > will be read-only (i.e. no pushes allowed to the remote
 > repository).
 Users who would like to clone repositories with
 > write permissions should use the corresponding repository URL
 > (e.g. `spack mpd git-clone git@github.com/Org/RepoName.git`).
-> 2. `spack mpd g` does not yet support forking of GitHub
->    repositories.
-If this is desired, users should use the [GitHub
->    CLI](https://cli.github.com) directly.
-A feature request could
->    also be made of `spack-mpd`.

 After cloning any repositories into your selected project's source directory, be sure to refresh the project (`spack mpd refresh`), which